Osiris-Team/Vaadin-Desktop-App/README.md

  **How?**

-It uses JCEF (Java Chromium Embedded Framework) to render HTML/CSS and run JavaScript on the client-side and Java/Vaadin on the server-side.
+It uses JCEF (Java Chromium Embedded Framework) to render HTML/CSS and run JavaScript on the client-side.
+On the "server-side" (which is also on the client since this is a regular desktop app) Java/Vaadin is used.
-Note that both (the client and server) are inside the shaded jar file and running on the client machine.

 ## Prerequisites